Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Introduction

-In this paper, we fill this gap by performing the first large-scale, data-driven measurements of the far-left on social media.
+In this paper, we address this gap by conducting the first large-scale measurements of the far-left on social media, using a variety of measurement techniques.
+Following March~\cite{march2008contemporary}, we use \emph{far-left} to refer to actors that place themselves to the left of social democracy and advocate a fundamental transformation of capitalist societies.
 We focus primarily on a large left-wing community known as \emph{tankies}.
-Historically, tankies were supporters of hardline Soviet actions~\cite{glastonbury1998children}; more Stalinist than Leninist.
-The name originates from Soviets using tanks to put down rebellions in eastern Europe~\cite{robinson2011new,petterson2020apostles,dimitrakaki2019anti,harris2015marxism,redfern2014no,samuel1987class}.
-More recently, tankies have grown to support the actions of the CCP in China, a currently operational actually existing socialist (AES) country.
-Notably, their support can extend beyond just AES countries, often siding with or excusing anti-NATO, non-socialist, autocratic regimes, including Putin-controlled Russia's actions~\cite{carey2022dont,dutkiewicz2022why}.
-Regardless of their historical tactics, tankies have recently shown behavior similar to the right-wing extremists (e.g., denying the Uyghur genocide~\cite{roberts2020war}).
+In our analysis, we treat tankies as one specific current within this broader far-left ecosystem.
+We compare their networks and discourse to other prominent far-left communities to identify when, and in what respects, they adopt more extreme positions and behaviors.
+Historically, tankies were supporters of hard-line Soviet actions~\cite{glastonbury1998children}; more Stalinist than Leninist.
+The name originates from Soviets using tanks to put down rebellions in eastern Europe~\cite{robinson2011new}.
+More recently, tankies have grown to support the actions of the CCP in China, a currently operational ``Actually Existing Socialist'' (AES) country.
+Notably, their support extends beyond just AES countries, often siding with or excusing anti-NATO, non-socialist, autocratic regimes, including Putin-controlled Russia~\cite{carey2022dont}.
+Regardless of their historical ideology, tankies have recently shown behavior similar to the right-wing extremists (e.g., denying the Uyghur genocide~\cite{roberts2020war}).
+Given the parallels in behavior and the lack of measurement studies on left-wing extremism, it is crucial to quantitatively analyze these communities to understand their prevalence and impact on social media platforms.

+To this end, we set out to answer three research questions: \begin{itemize} \item \textbf{RQ1:} What is the scale and growth trajectory of tankie communities on Reddit?
+As a relatively unknown community in the academic literature, the first step to advancing our understanding is to identify the online tankie community and measure their community growth.
+Establishing how large, active, and fast-growing these communities are is a necessary baseline for assessing whether they are a marginal niche or have a substantial extremist presence on Reddit.